The Journey From Climate Doom to Active Hope

-When you think about climate change and ecosystems destruction, do you experience feelings of despair or helplessness?
+When you think about climate change and the destruction of ecosystems, do you experience feelings of despair or helplessness?
 Do you want to leave these negative thoughts and feelings behind and take a thought-provoking journey to “active hope”?
 In this discussion-oriented class, you will explore the ideas of scientists, social scientists, and philosophers who have shown us how we could create a more hopeful story for ourselves.
 You will consider this question: How can I become more active—and hopeful—in protecting the Earth and ensuring the well-being of future generations?

 About the Instructor

-Thomas White has a PhD in developmental Psychology.
-He has taught at Gettysburg College and for the OLLI at College of William and Mary and the OLLI at USM.
+Thomas G. White has a PhD in developmental psychology.
+He has taught at Gettysburg College and Osher Institutes of Lifelong Learning at the University of Southern Maine and the College of William and Mary in Virginia.

 Class meets at UMA Brunswick Center, Orion Hall, 12 Sewall St. (Brunswick Landing), Brunswick—Room 119